 As mentioned above, the metal brackets and wires can be painful or uncomfortable on your gums and cheeks.
-While Invisalign aligners may cause some discomfort when they add pressure to your teeth, they will not scratch your sensitive gums and cheeks.
+While Invisalign aligners may cause some teeth sensitivity and discomfort when they add pressure to your teeth, they will not scratch your sensitive gums and cheeks.

 When might you not be able to change treatments?

 If your orthodontic case is very severe and your dentist recommended fixed braces over other options for that very reason, there is a chance you will not be eligible for treatment.

 However, technological advancements are being made continuously with Invisalign treatment so don’t be discouraged, you may still be a candidate.
 The best way to find out is to speak to an Invisalign provider and have your teeth assessed.